Table of Contents

 Why is Qualitative Feedback important?

-77% of consumers view brands more favorably if they seek out and apply customer feedback.
-77%!
+77% of consumers appreciate brands that actively seek and utilize customer feedback.
 Hence, the importance of collecting feedback is self-evident, isn’t it?
 Qualitative feedback is important for several reasons, complementing the quantitative data and offering a more nuanced understanding of a situation.
 Here are some key reasons why qualitative feedback is valuable:

 1 .
 Contextual Insight: